athina98/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/user-guide/pallet-defect-detection/how-to-guides/generating-model-from-geti.md

 ## Prerequisites

 - [Minimum Requirements for Geti™ Installation](https://docs.geti.intel.com/docs/user-guide/getting-started/installation/using-geti-installer#minimum-requirements).
-- A system capable of running Geti™ Platform
 - Internet connection for downloading Geti™ and datasets
 - Access to images for training your defect detection model